Oda Nobunaga: Policies

 After conquering Owari and Mino, Nobunaga used the seal of Tenka Fubu (天下布武) to promote his vision with a view to unifying the country.
 "Tenkafubu" means "spreading military power throughout the world", and it is the idea of ruling the country peacefully, in other words, ending the Warring States period and restoring peace and order.
-He then put into action a plan for the economic development of the areas he controlled.

 Starting with the matchlock gun, Nobunaga paved the way for unifying the country through a chain of innovations, from the development of military technology and new weapons, to the international supply chain for importing raw materials for ammunition, to the development of domestic distribution networks, to the way the territory was governed.
 Those innovations were supported by the financial resources obtained through his economic plans.

 Oda Nobunaga is known for his implementation of a series of innovative policies, such as the abolition of the barrier posts within his domain, thus allowing the freer passage of goods, and promotion of Rakuichi Rakuza (楽市楽座), an economic policy that aimed to revitalize commerce by allowing people to do business anywhere in the castle town, whereas previously they could only do business in designated areas.
 Rakuza attacked the privileges of the guilds and monopoly trade associations called Za, favoring free business.

 At that time, samurai families controlled the farmlands and farmers, while temples, shrines, and court nobles controlled the commerce and distribution industry by controlling the Ichi (market) and Za (trade guilds).
 Nobunaga knew that his grandfather and father had gained wealth from the water transportation of Ise Bay by taking control of Tsushima and Atsuta ports.
 He himself also promoted the commercialization of his territory by increasing the circulation of goods and money through the above policies.
 Nobunaga's promotion of raku-ichi raku-za was intended to deprive temples, shrines and court nobles of their privileges and allow the warrior class to dominate the territory in all areas.
 In addition, the funds required to obtain the soldiers, guns, and other items that supported the unification of the country were obtained through this.

 Nobunaga also ordered the construction and improvement of roads and bridges of the Kinai region.
 He built bridges across inlets and rivers, chiseled out rocks to make steep roads more gradual, widened roads to three and a half meters, and planted pine trees and willows on both sides of them.
 Nobunaga developed not only land transportation, but also maritime transportation, including the waterways of Lake Biwa and the sea routes of Ise Bay and the Seto Inland Sea.
 These measures enabled not only the free passage of people but also the free transportation of goods, thus facilitating distribution.
 The development of logistics brought benefits not only economically but also militarily, allowing soldiers and munitions to be delivered to the battlefield quickly and reliably.